KrasmiTheDragon/OBS-Clock-Widget/README.md

 # Clock widget
-I mean it's a clock what you want?
+I mean it's a clock.
+What else you want?

 ## ?mode=
 Separate with ","